Frequently Asked Questions

 No. All narrative information in regard to your Foundation and its programs are collected in the initial application.
 Organizations selected for further consideration will be required to submit additional financial information, including copies of (up-to) four most recent 990s filed with the IRS over the past four years.

 The Foundation does not require, or consider letters of interest or letters of introduction.
-Due to the amount of communications the Foundation receives, we may not be able to respond to letters of interest/letters of introduction.
+Due to the number of communications the Foundation receives, we may not be able to respond to letters of interest/letters of introduction.

-7. How many applicants applied during last cycle?
+8. How many applicants applied during last cycle?
 What percentage were successful?

 The Foundation has no interest in tracking or providing this information; not believing it to be beneficial to either party.

-8. Can my organization submit an application under a fiscal sponsor?
+9. Can my organization submit an application under a fiscal sponsor?

-Yes.
-Applicants applying through a fiscal sponsor should mark "No" to the question "Is your organization a 501c3 organization?" on the application.
+In the application, mark "No" to the question "Is your organization a 501c3 organization?" on the application.
 Select "applying through a fiscal sponsor" and enter the name of your fiscal sponsor.
 You will also need to attach the 501c3 determination letter for your fiscal sponsor.

-9. Can publicly supported organizations, such as schools or local government institutions, for which a 501(c)3 determination is not appropriate apply for funding?
+10. Can publicly supported organizations, such as schools or local government institutions, for which a 501(c)3 determination is not appropriate apply for funding?

 Yes, requests from publicly supported organizations can be considered.
 Mark "No" to the question "Is your organization a 501c3 organization?" on the application.
 Select "on behalf of a publicly-supported organization such as a school university or government entity".
 In lieu of a 501(c)3 determination letter we require a signed statement from a senior administrator as to the organization's means of support.

-10. Can my application include indirect costs and if so, up to what percentage?
+11. Can my application include indirect costs and if so, up to what percentage?

 The Foundation does not have a specific policy regarding indirect costs or their percentage.
 Requests containing indirect costs will be considered on a case-by-base basis.
 Because the vast majority of organizations applying for funding are not required to include indirect costs in their request, we recommend keeping any required indirect costs as low as possible.

-11. My organization is new and has not yet filed a 990, can we still apply?
+12. My organization is new and has not yet filed a 990, can we still apply?

 No. The Foundation requires organizations to have filed at least one 990 to apply.

-12. Are 990-N/postcard 990s acceptable?
+13. Are 990-N/postcard 990s acceptable?

 Yes.

-13. Your guidelines state an organization may be required to submit up to an additional four 990s; our organization is relatively new and has less than four 990s, can we still apply?
+14. Your guidelines state an organization may be required to submit up to an additional four 990s; our organization is relatively new and has less than four 990s, can we still apply?

 Yes.
 The Foundation only requires one 990 to have been filed for an organization to be considered for support.

-14. My organization is not required to file 990s, can we still apply?
+15. My organization is not required to file 990s, can we still apply?

-15. How much funding do you recommend a first-time applicant apply for?
+16. How much funding do you recommend a first-time applicant apply for?

 The Foundation does not recommend a specific amount for first-time, or any other, applicant.
 However, we do expect the requested amount fall within our typical giving range ($1,000-$20,000) and relate sensibly to the grants' intended purpose, as well as the organization's budget/s.
 Be aware that in an effort to support as many worthwhile organizations and programs as possible, the Foundation may choose to award an amount less than the amount requested by an organization.